RyuuXS/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## I started a new business making yachts in my attic this year...the sails are going through the roof